nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

    return MyLinSolver(nep,λ);
 end
 ```
-The rest of the implementation of the solver goes in the function `lin_solve`, where we
+The rest of the implementation of the solver goes into the function `lin_solve`, where we
 utilize our function `schur_complement_lin_solve` from above.
 ```julia
 import NonlinearEigenproblems.LinSolvers.lin_solve # Needed since we want overload it